AG Sessions recuses himself from probe of Russian election interference

 Insisting again that he had no improper contacts with the Russians, Sessions said he nevertheless will withdraw because of his involvement in the Trump campaign.

-Sessions said he met with ethics lawyers and concluded: "I should not be involved in investigating a campaign I had a role in."
+Sessions said he met with Department of Justice ethics lawyers and concluded: "I should not be involved in investigating a campaign I had a role in."

 And that goes for any investigations pertaining to the presidential campaigns as well, he said.

-"I have decided to recuse myself from any existing or future investigations of any matters related in any way to the campaigns for President of the United States," Sessions laid out in his statement.
+"I have decided to recuse myself from any existing or future investigations of any matters related in any way to the campaigns for President of the United States," Sessions said in his statement.

-"This announcement should not be interpreted as confirmation of the existence of any investigation or suggestive of the scope of any such investigation," Sessions added in the statement.
+"This announcement should not be interpreted as confirmation of the existence of any investigation or suggestive of the scope of any such investigation," Sessions added.

 Sessions is under fire for not disclosing during his confirmation hearing that he met with the Russian ambassador during the campaign.